Free shipping on orders over $100

 1. Neutral Flavor

-Unlike maple syrup, tapioca syrup does not introduce a strong flavor profile into finished products.
+Unlike maple syrup, it doesn’t introduce a strong flavor into finished products.

 2. Cleaner Label Appeal